christosmarg/sbrs/README.md

 `autoblog` can do the following:

+* Define a `blog` directory where all blog posts will be stored
 * Set up a seperate `HTML` blog page with CSS styling
 * Add the blog post on the website's main page and on the blog's index
 * Add the blog post to an RSS feed
-* List all the published posts
 * Revise or delete an already published post

 ## Installation